 Oriental poppies are among the showiest of perennials, with big, bright blooms that light up a spring garden.
-But, having no flowers on oriental poppies can happen some years, and it’s a real disappointment.
+However, having no flowers on oriental poppies can happen some years, and it’s a real disappointment.

 About Ornamental Poppy Plants